 Out with the old, in with the new

-The Data Protection Act 1998, enacted following the 1995 EU Data Protection Directive, is the legislation that will be superseded by GDPR.
+The Data Protection Act 1998, enacted following the 1995 EU Data Protection Directive, is the legislation superseded by GDPR.
 Crucially, its replacement means that businesses will need opted-in permission from consumers to use their data, as opposed to the current opt-out model.

 The changes are systematic and far-reaching.
-Companies must ensure that personal data is processed lawfully and consensually, in a transparent manner, and for a specific purpose.
-Once that purpose is fulfilled, the data should be deleted.
+Companies must ensure that they process personal data lawfully and consensually, in a transparent manner, and for a specific purpose.
+Once that purpose is fulfilled, they should then delete the data.

 For consumers, these new regulations give back control over use of their personal data.
 For businesses, they cause sweeping policy changes – and live chat is a key channel affected by the upheaval.

 Live chat software is widely acknowledged as a valuable tool for both customer support and for ecommerce.
 Not only does it allow businesses and consumers to communicate at a click, it also facilitates the instant exchange of information.

 It’s easy to forget just how much data is acquired through live chat.
 As well as its core chat functionality, live chat software typically comes with inbuilt tracking and web analytics.
 With a chat solution installed, companies can uncover real-time data on customers and prospects – even without a session being launched.

 So, how much data acquisition are we talking here?

 A more advanced live chat solution such as WhosOn can identify key visitor detail such as location, IP address and company.
 If the visitor is a return visitor, the software can also recognise the consumer and retrieve any historical information acquired.

 Additionally, the technology can capture data the visitor types into a website form field (typically including fields such as name, email, and address).
 Importantly, it can capture any letters typed even if the user has not clicked a “submit” button to complete.